tier4/AutowareArchitectureProposal.iv/sensing/preprocessor/pointcloud/pointcloud_preprocessor/README.md

 ## Purpose

-The `pointcloud_preprocessor` is a package that includes filters for denoising, cropping and concatenating pointclouds, and correcting distortions.
-Downsampling filter is also included in this package.
+The `pointcloud_preprocessor` is a package that includes the following filters:

+- removing outlier points
+- cropping
+- concatenating pointclouds
+- correcting distortion
+- downsampling

 ## Inner-workings / Algorithms